 Lots of choice but lots to consider

 But it is a complex area, so it’s well worth seeking advice for your family’s circumstances so that you can make the most of your money, and their future.
-If you don’t have a financial adviser, you can find one in your local area at unbiased.co.uk There will likely be a charge for any financial advice you receive.
+If you don’t have a financial adviser, you can find one in your local area at unbiased.co.uk.
+There will likely be a charge for any financial advice you receive.

 The information in this article should not be regarded as financial advice.

-Pensions, bonds and some types of ISAs are investments.
+Pension plans, bonds and some types of ISAs are investments.
 Their value can go down as well as up and could be worth less than was paid in.

 Your own personal circumstances, including where you live in the UK, will have an impact on the tax you pay and laws and tax rules may change in the future.

-The information here is based on our understanding in July 2021.
+The information here is based on our understanding in June 2022.